 Bonus in the form of a resultant rights evaluator – how else can you test portal security?

-If you are developing a MIM or FIM project that includes the portal, you need the RCDC Editor tool.
+If you are developing a MIM project that includes the portal, you need the RCDC Editor tool.
 RCDCs are difficult to edit and this tool gives you a GUI-based method of editing the XML.
 Plus, the RCDC Editor has another trick – it allows you to evaluate resultant rights.

 The MIM portal is highly configurable – in particular it allows you to extend the schema and to modify the forms used for data input.
 These forms are called Resource Control Display Configurations, RCDCs, and there is one for creating users, one for editing users, one for viewing users, one for editing groups, and so on.
 In fact there are more than 30 out-of-the-box RCDCs, and you can create your own, to go with any new schema objects you may have created.